Learning One Representation to Optimize All Rewards: Experiments

-Figs.~\ref{figure: perf in discrete maze} and~\ref{figure: perf in pacman} show the comparative performance of FB for different dimensions $d$, and DQN and DQN+HER respectively in Discrete Maze and Ms.\ Pacman (similar results in FetchReach and Continuous Maze are provided in the Appendix).
+Figs.~\ref{figure: perf in fetchreach} and~\ref{figure: perf in pacman} show the comparative performance of FB for different dimensions $d$, and DQN respectively in FetchReach and Ms.\ Pacman (similar results in Discrete and Continuous Mazes are provided in Appendix~\ref{sec:setup}).
+In Ms.\ Pacman, DQN totally fails to learn and we had to add HER to make it work.
 The performance of FB consistently increases with the dimension $d$ and the best dimension matches the performance of the goal-oriented baseline.
-In Ms.\ Pacman, DQN totally fails to learn and we had to add HER to make it work.

-In Discrete Maze, we observe a drop of performance for $d=25$: this is due to the spatial smoothing induced by the small rank approximation and the reward being nonzero only if the agent is exactly at the goal.
+In Discrete Maze, we observe a drop of performance for $d=25$ (Appendix~\ref{sec:setup}, Fig.~\ref{fig:discretemazeresults}): this is due to the spatial smoothing induced by the small rank approximation and the reward being nonzero only if the agent is exactly at the goal.
 This spatial blurring is clear on heatmaps for $d=25$ vs $d=75$ (Fig.~\ref{figure: grid heatmap }).
 With $d=25$ the agent often stops right next to its goal.

 To evaluate the sample efficiency of FB, after each epoch, we evaluate the agent on 20 randomly selected goals.
-Learning curves are reported in Figs.~\ref{figure: perf in discrete maze} and~\ref{figure: perf in pacman} (left).
-In all environments expect FetchReach, we observe no loss in sample efficiency compared to the goal-oriented baseline.
+Learning curves are reported in Figs.~\ref{figure: perf in fetchreach} and~\ref{figure: perf in pacman} (left).
+In all environments, we observe no loss in sample efficiency compared to the goal-oriented baseline.
 In Ms.\ Pacman, FB even learns faster than DQN+HER.